microsoft/lage/docs/guide/config.md

 #### ignore
 _type: string[]_

-Which files to ignore when calculating scopes
+Which files to ignore when calculating scopes with --since

 #### npmClient
 _type: "npm" | "yarn" | "pnpm"_